letsgamedev/Suffragium/game/menu/README.md

 ## GameManager
 The GameManager keeps track of all minigames and starts/stops them when needed.
-It also has a rudimentary game selection menu that uses the Gamedisplays.
+It also has a rudimentary game selection menu that uses the GameDisplays.

 ## GameDisplay
-Is used my the Gamemanagers game menu to show what the game is about.
+Is used my the GameManagers game menu to show what the game is about.
 It has a button to load the game & a popup for more detailed infos but no logic beyond that.